 You don't understand the deed in lieu documents.
 If you receive the deed in lieu documents from the bank, but can't figure out what your rights are under the agreement or don't fully understand what the documents that you're signing actually mean, you should consider hiring an attorney to go over the paperwork and explain all of the terms and conditions to you.

 On the other hand, if you have a good understanding of the deed in lieu process, application, and the documents you're required to sign, there's no requirement that you must have an attorney to help you with the transaction.
 For example, you might not need an attorney if all of the following are true.

-Ultimately, if you don’t fully understand the process or what you’re signing, you should consider consulting with a qualified attorney who can help you with the deed in lieu.
-The attorney can also help you negotiate a release of your personal liability or a reduced deficiency if necessary.
-(Learn more about how to find and hire an attorney in Nolo’s Foreclosure Lawyers & Other Foreclosure Help area.)
+Ultimately, if you don't fully understand the process or what you're signing (or you're not happy with the terms of the transaction), you should consider consulting with a qualified attorney who can help you with the deed in lieu.
+(Learn more about how to find and hire an attorney in Nolo's Foreclosure Lawyers & Other Foreclosure Help area.)